include-cpp/include-cpp.github.io/discord/index.md

 To see all the pronouns use:
 `!list-pronouns`

+Our original pronoun list came from [Pronoun Island](http://pronoun.is) and we added "no pronouns" and "any pronouns" to it on request.
+We will consider requests for more pronouns carefully; please ask in #meta.

+#### Importance of pronouns

 These roles are for pronouns.
 If you’re unfamiliar with some of them they might be surprising, or even funny, but do not treat them as a joke.
 We take pronouns seriously in this Discord, as should everyone, given our [Code of Conduct](/code-of-conduct/).
 If you’re unable to be respectful with these pronouns, then you’re not respectful to our members and this Discord may not be a place for you.
 Using the pronouns properly shouldn’t be a hard thing to do.

 Occasionally, someone new to the server is unaware of the purpose of these pronouns, so we have the following, which writes the paragraph above: